LanzoMA/sprinter-server/README.md

 GET /account/achievements
 ```

+-   JWT Access Token is required in Authorization header

 #### Post a new achievement for an account

 ```http
 POST /account/achievements
 ```

+-   JWT Access Token is required in Authorization header

 #### Get current daily streak

 ```http
 GET /account/daily-streak
 ```

+-   JWT Access Token is required in Authorization header

 ##### Example Response